-Determining Subtractions From Income
+Part D - Subtractions From Income

 You may only subtract those items for which statutory authority exists.
 Without such authority, you cannot take a subtraction.
-If you have any questions concerning subtractions from income, call one of the numbers listed on the back cover.
+If you have any questions concerning subtractions from income, call one of the numbers listed on page 1.